Robin Ince: Stand-up comedy

 In 1990, Ince first appeared at Greyfriars Kirkhouse at the Edinburgh Festival where Eddie Izzard was running a venue.
 At the time Ince was performing in a play called 'Shadow Walker' by Trevor Maynard.
 He had appeared at the Cafe Royal as part of the Edinburgh Fringe show 'Rubbernecker' alongside Stephen Merchant, Jimmy Carr and Ricky Gervais in 2001.

 As a friend of Ricky Gervais, Ince opened as a support act for his Politics tour in 2004 and his Fame tour in 2007.
 He also appears on the DVD and has often appeared in Gervais' video podcasts.

 In 2008 Ince had a residency at the Dorchester Arts Centre, trying out new material for his upcoming shows.
 In late 2008 he released a live stand-up DVD entitled Robin Ince is as Dumb as You, released by Go Faster Stripe.
 Then between January and April 2009, Ince performed his UK tour Bleeding Heart Liberal, playing 51 dates.
 Towards the end of 2009 and into 2010, Ince toured his next show entitled Robin Ince vs. the Moral Majority.
 In 2011 he started on the road again, performing his 'Happiness Through Science' UK show, which continued to add many dates and was extended into 2012.

-In April 2015, Ince made a blog post announcing his retirement from stand-up comedy, writing about impostor syndrome, the commercialisation of the comedy scene and a wish to spend more time with his son.
-He concluded "Let's see if I can give up stand-up for longer than I gave up whisky, or if the addiction is such that I'll start busking jokes outside the Hayward Gallery by August."
-He returned to performing comedy a year later.

 In September 2016, Ince performed at the Keep Corbyn rally in Brighton in support of Jeremy Corbyn's campaign in the Labour Party leadership election.
 Ince staged a stand-up tour, Pragmatic Insanity, in September 2017.